 Yes, BugStop encasements are washable.
 We recommend washing without using any bleach or chemicals.

 Our encasements are lined with a breathable polyurethane membrane.
 BugStop mattress and box spring covers will not change the feel of your mattress or pillows and are completely noiseless.

 We use a thin layer of high-quality polyester knit fabric coated with a hypoallergenic membrane layer.
 Once our encasements are on, they will not change the feel of your mattress.

 In order to better understand how bed bug interceptors work and can provide protection, you must understand the physical capabilities of bed bugs, the most important being that bed bugs cannot fly or jump.

 With interceptors under the legs of your bed and furniture, and with the bed away from any wall, bed bugs have no choice but to climb up into the interceptors where they fall into the inner well and are trapped so they cannot reach their source of food – your blood.

 Have Any Additional Questions?
-Contact Us Today!
+Request a Quote Today!

 Have any further questions that were not answered among our most frequently asked questions?
 AmCan Products wants to help and clarify anything for you.

 To learn more about our bed bug interceptors and related pest control products, please feel free to request a quote today.
 We’d be happy to answer your questions!